Ultimate Chicken Salad

 Poached chicken on a cutting board.

 • Slice and dice the celery, green onion, grapes, parsley and tarragon.
-Add those ingredients to a mixing bowl along with the mayonnaise, Dijon mustard, and lemon juice.
+Add those ingredients to the mixing bowl along with the almonds, mayonnaise, Dijon mustard, and lemon juice.
 Season with salt and pepper.

 Mixing the ingredients for chicken salad in a bowl.